States We Lend In

 The amount of your down payment will depend on a few things, including the price of your home, the type of mortgage you’re applying for, your credit score, and your financial profile.

-In some cases, your credit score can affect what size of a down payment you need to make.
-Certain government backed loans may allow a 3.5% down payment with a credit score over 580, but require a 10% down payment with a credit score below that number.
+In some cases, your credit score can affect the down payment options available to you.
+Certain government-backed loans may allow a 3.5% down payment with a credit score over 580, but require a 10% down payment with a credit score below that number.

-A higher down payment can offset a low credit score, and a high credit score can qualify you for a lower down payment.
-However, it all depends on what kind of home loan you get.
+A higher down payment can sometimes help offset a lower credit score, while stronger credit may improve access to lower-down-payment options.
+However, the exact requirement depends on the kind of home loan you get.

 Generally speaking, putting more money down is better because it will improve your chances of getting approved for a mortgage and can help qualify you for a lower interest rate.
 In turn, this can help you save a lot of money in the long run.